checkly/docs.checklyhq.com/site/content/docs/api-checks/variables.md

 ---

 Multiple API checks can target the same server/service.
 In this case, your checks might need the same configuration item like an authentication token, a specific user name or even just some specific part of the URL.
-You can use global variables to
-'DRY' up your checks and store these variables in just one place.
+You can use variables to 'DRY' up your checks and store these variables in just one place.

-## Variables and Secrets
-There are two ways to store configuration information in Checkly: Environment variables and secrets.
-Both variables and secrets are encrypted at rest and in flight.
-- **Environment variables** are used to store non-sensitive information.
-Variables are shown in plaintext when being edited, on the check result page and in logs.
-Variables can be accessed via the CLI and API.
-- **Environment secrets** allow you to store sensitive data for use in checks.
-Once saved secrets are never shown in the UI or in logs.
-The secret value cannot be accessed via the CLI or API.

-From here on, in this document, we refer to both variables and secrets as 'variables' for ease of reading, unless explicitly mentioned.
+{{< markdownpartial "_shared/variables-and-secrets.md" >}}

 ## Managing variables